FYI: Having trouble reading the text on this page? Make it larger by holding down the Ctrl key and tapping the + key.

 and principles of government will help ensure the survival of our democracy.
 The program is a week

 long immersive learning experience held on a college campus where girls live in “cities” within the

 dormitory.
 The learning, experience, memories, and friendships last a lifetime.
 For more information:

 Please save the aluminum (NON-MAGNETIC) tabs from all of your beverage and pull-tab containers

 to donate to our Tabs for Tots Program.
 The funds provided by turning in this scrap metal goes

-toward our many "Children & Youth" programs, including providing needed medical equipment to local
+toward our many "Children & Youth" programs, including the Ronald McDonald House Charities.

 Don't forget about our Post's Flag Disposal Drop Box, located at the front of our parking lot at